tom-cheung/SpaceGear/README.md

 <img src="./app/assets/images/orderpreview.gif" alt="./app/assets/images/orderpreview.gif" width="852" height="480">

 Users can checkout items in their shopping cart.
 Upon checkout a new entry is created on the `orders` table.
 The `orders` table contains the `total`, `purchaser_id`, `address_id`, and `payment_id`.
 Simulataneously the ordered products and their quantities are recorded on the `ordered_products` table.
 Queries to the database are made via jQuery.ajax() calls.
-In order to work with the asynchronous ajax() call and avoid making multiple queries to the database, Rails active record associations was utilized to write to multiple tables simultaneously.
+In order to work with asynchronous ajax() calls and avoid making multiple queries to the database, Rails active record associations were leveraged to write to multiple tables simultaneously.
 Specifically, a mixture of nested attributes and has many through associations was utilized between the `orders` and `ordered_products tables`.

 ```javascript
 class Order < ApplicationRecord